 Monitoring the state of Yandex Data Processing clusters and hosts

-You can track the state of a Yandex Data Processing cluster and its individual hosts with the monitoring tools in the management console.
+You can track the state of a Yandex Data Processing cluster and its individual hosts using the monitoring tools in the management console.
 These tools display diagnostic information as charts.

 To get started with Monitoring metrics, dashboards, or alerts, click Open in Monitoring in the top panel.